-- Dumplings: sift the flour, baking powder and salt together into a mixing bowl.
+- Dumplings: MIx the flour, baking powder and salt together in a mixing bowl.

 - Add the egg to the milk and beat until well blended.
 Stir into the flour until well combined.

-- Pour the chicken mixture into a lightly oiled or sprayed casserole dish.
-Drop dumpling dough by spoonfuls onto chicken mixture. (makes about 8 dumplings)
+- Pour the chicken mixture into a lightly greased casserole dish.
+Drop dumpling dough by spoonfuls onto chicken mixture (makes about 8 dumplings).

-- Bake uncovered at 400 degrees for 15 minutes or until the dumplings are golden brown.
+- Bake uncovered for 15 minutes or until the dumplings are golden brown.

 - Refrigerate leftovers within 2 hours.